linuxacademy/content-comptia-casp/docs/esa/exam_objectives.md

 - Vulnerabilities associated with hardware
 - Terminal services/application delivery services

-##### 3. Analyze a scenario to integrate security controls for mobile and small form factir devices to meet security requirements
+##### 3. Analyze a scenario to integrate security controls for mobile and other wireless devices to meet security requirements

 - Enterprise mobility management
 	- Containerization